Jiayi01094/bayesian/README.md

 3. Loss: MSE(Prediction, Target).

-4. Gradient Clipping: We clip gradients to 10.0 to prevent "exploding gradients" when the reward signal is unstable.
+4. Gradient Clipping: We clip gradients to 10.0 to prevent exploding gradients when the reward signal is unstable.

 ## Human Play V.S.
 Final Model
 [add visual here]